drs-az/Beam/README.md

 ## 🔗 URL-Based Sharing

-When encrypting text or files, you can generate a shareable link that stores data in the URL hash fragment.
-Anyone with this link and the session state can decrypt the message, and using the hash helps prevent leakage via HTTP Referer headers.
+When encrypting text or files, you can generate a shareable link.
+Anyone with this link and the correct passphrase can decrypt the message.

-## 🔄 Ephemeral Sessions

-Beam uses `ratchet.js` as its default `RatchetSession` implementation.
-Two parties exchange an ephemeral ECDH key pair and derive a fresh symmetric key for every message via HKDF, providing lightweight forward secrecy without repeating the key exchange.

 ## ⚠️ Security & Connectivity Notes

-- All encryption is performed **client-side** — session secrets are never stored or transmitted.
+- All encryption is performed **client-side** — your passphrase is never stored or transmitted.
-- **Offline Functionality:** All required libraries (`qrcode.min.js`, `jsQR.js`, `ratchet.js`) are bundled locally, so Beam runs fully offline once the page is loaded.
-- Designed for forward secrecy by default using an ephemeral ratchet session.
+- **Offline Functionality:** Although the encryption operations run entirely offline once the app is loaded, an internet connection is required for the initial loading of external JavaScript libraries.
+A future release will host these libraries locally, eliminating this dependency.
+- Choose a strong, unique passphrase to maximize security.
+- The app **does not support forward secrecy** or digital signatures.
 - Designed for **anonymity and plausible deniability**, not for audit logs or compliance.

 ## 🧪 Use Cases